Digital projects: 6 common fails

-This is the number one sin of most digital projects—especially those concerning the implementation of a new CMS or digital experience platform.
+This is the number one sin of most digital projects—especially those concerning the implementation of a new CMS or composable content platform.
 There are indeed tons of tasks to do with the introduction of a new CMS, like planning the general architecture, site hierarchy, and templates, as well as the amount of sheer coding.
 But neither the vendor nor the implementation consultants are actually creating the content for you.

 Don’t forget the content!
 It is what will actually populate that fancy tech and design of yours.

 A project isn’t a project, so to speak.
 It isn’t like a game of chess where the board is firmly set and the rules are what they are.
-Instead, a project can be like an unpredictable, multi-headed beast you need a tight leash on, at least in some respects.
+Instead, a project can be like an unpredictable, multi-headed beast you need a tight leash on—at least in some respects.

-One common fail in this regard is the inability to prioritise tasks.
+One common fail in this regard is the inability to prioritize tasks.
 Every feature and wish will not be finished by launch.
 This has been the inevitable nature of every large digital project in the history of humankind.
 Deal with it.

-Classic waterfall processes are doomed to fail.
+Classic waterfall processes are most likely doomed to fail.
 In digital projects, several departments must collaborate, and it simply isn’t possible to dictate centrally that any given task shall be done then and then.
 A lot of factors play in, like the general workload of each department, when the next phase of the task is handed over from the previous stakeholder, etc.

 Also, missing a definition of scope is a common mistake.
-This is why students in the school are taught to limit their project assignments.
+This is why students are taught to limit their project assignments.
 It’s better to write a specific essay about the fall of the Knights Templar in France, than writing a futile essay about the entire Middle Ages in general.

 In any digital project, you need an internal dictator—a stakeholder that cares about the product.
 You need a Steve Jobs type, a passionate driver balancing technical savvy with project management know-how.

 Design is not an end in itself—at least not in the world of business.
-Design should always support what you and your organisation are trying to achieve.
+Design should always support what you and your organization are trying to achieve.
 Are you selling food online?
 Let your design enable the ease of transactions as well as making the foodstuffs more attractive.
 Are you delivering professional services?
 Let the design maintain your brand and tone of voice as a serious actor.
 And so on.

 Here, at the end of the road, we have saved a severely important failure of digital projects: security.
 Forgetting the security aspect among all the other features is sadly a common mistake, and in order to prevent failures to happen in the first place you need to implement automated tests.